briansmith/ring/BUILDING.md

     don't have steps for assembling the assembly language source files, so they currently cannot be used to build BoringSSL.

-## Embedded ARM
+## ARM CPU Capabilities

-ARM, unlike Intel, does not have an instruction that allows applications to discover the capabilities of the processor.
-Instead, the capability information has to be provided by the operating system somehow.
+ARM, unlike Intel, does not have a userspace instruction that allows applications to discover the capabilities of the processor.
+Instead, the capability information has to be provided by a combination of compile-time information and the operating system.

-By default, on Linux-based systems, BoringSSL will try to use `getauxval` and `/proc` to discover the capabilities.
-But some environments don't support that sort of thing and, for them, it's possible to configure the CPU capabilities at compile time.
+BoringSSL determines capabilities at compile-time based on `__ARM_NEON__`, `__ARM_FEATURE_CRYPTO`, and other preprocessor symbols reported by the compiler.

-On iOS or builds which define `OPENSSL_STATIC_ARMCAP`, features will be determined based on the `__ARM_NEON__` and `__ARM_FEATURE_CRYPTO` preprocessor symbols reported by the compiler.
 These values are usually controlled by the `-march` flag.
 You can also define any of the following to enable the corresponding ARM feature.

   * `OPENSSL_STATIC_ARMCAP_NEON`
   * `OPENSSL_STATIC_ARMCAP_AES`